Entropy Symmetrization and High-Order Accurate Entropy Stable Numerical Schemes for Relativistic MHD Equations: Numerical Experiments

 \end{expl}

 \begin{expl}[Orszag-Tang problem] \rm This test simulates the relativistic version \cite{Host:2008} of the classical Orszag-Tang problem \cite{orszag1979small}.
 Our setup is the same as in \cite{Host:2008}.
-Initially, the computational domain $[0,2\pi]^2$ is filled with relativistically hot gas, where the internal energy dominates over the rest mass contribution.
+Initially, the computational domain $[0,2\pi]^2$ is filled with hot gas.
 We set the adiabatic index $\Gamma = 4/3$, the initial pressure $p=10$, and the rest-mass density $\rho = 1$.
 The initial velocity field of the fluid is given by $ {\bf v}(x,y,0)= ( - A \sin(y), A\sin(x), 0 )^\top, $ where the parameter $A=0.99/\sqrt{2}$ so that the maximum velocity is $0.99$ (the corresponding Lorentz factor is about $7$).
 The magnetic field is initialized at ${\bf B}(x,y,0)=(-\sin y, \sin(2x), 0)^\top$.
 Periodic conditions are specified at all the boundaries.
 Although the solution of this problem is smooth initially, complicated wave structures are formed as the time increases, and turbulence behavior will be produced eventually.

 Figure~\ref{fig:OT} gives the numerical results obtained by using {\tt ES5} on $600\times 600$ uniform grids.
-In comparison with the results in \cite{Host:2008}, the complicated flow structures are well captured by {\tt ES5} with high resolution, and {\tt ES5} exhibits good robustness during the whole simulation.
-To validate the entropy stability, the evolution of total entropy is shown in the right figure of Figure~\ref{fig:Et} obtained by using {\tt ES5} at different gird resolutions.
+In comparison with the results in \cite{Host:2008}, the complicated flow structures are well captured by {\tt ES5} with high resolution.
+To validate the entropy stability, the evolution of total entropy is shown in the right of Figure~\ref{fig:Et} obtained by using {\tt ES5} at different gird resolutions.
 We observe that the total entropy remains constant at initial times because initially the solution is smooth, and it starts to decrease at $t\approx 2$ when discontinuities start to form, as expected.

 \end{expl}